Tendinopathy is a broadly defined as a painful condition occurring in and around tendons in response to overuse or under-preparation.

 - Intensity was binary categorized as bodyweight or above bodyweight

-- Muscle actions were not differentiated between eccentric, isometric, concentric.
+- Muscle actions were not differentiated between eccentric, isometric, and concentric.

 Coach's Takeaway

-- Use of external load greater than bodyweight should be prescribed for tendon pain, assuming pain is tolerated well.
+- The use of an external load greater than body weight should be prescribed for tendon pain, assuming the pain is tolerated well.

-- Use of less frequent but higher intensity sessions with adequate recovery between allows for greater stimuli-recovery-adaptation cycles compared to daily or multiple sessions per day.
+- Using less frequent but higher-intensity sessions with adequate recovery time allows for greater stimulus-recovery-adaptation cycles compared to daily or multiple sessions per day.

-- As intensity is progressed above bodyweight, start with a high-low or on-off cycle and adjust based response of the athlete.
+- As intensity is progressed above bodyweight, start with a high-low or on-off cycle and adjust based on the athlete's response.